thiagoluizfb/tag_albums/README.md

   7. To enable automatic deployment from Gitpod to Heroku, the function must be set in the Automatic Deployment section.
   8. When enabled, every git push command in the terminal will automatically deploy to Heroku.

+## Stripe Keys
+  1. To install stripe, type the commands

+    pip3 install stripe

+    pip3 freeze –local > requirements.txt

+  2. More information about how to install and set up Stripe Keys and WebHooks can be found [here](https://stripe.com/docs/keys)

 ### Amazon Web Services (AWS)

 To host media and static files in S3 Bucket in AWS: